 However, there were some data issues that needed to be addressed first.
 The Statscan health regions shape file boundary names are different than those used by the provincial and territory government agencies reporting the data.

-The Statscan seems to have full-form ,”official” health region names, while the provincial and territory government agency names are common, more familar, short-hand names.
-Also, names may change over time.
+The Statscan seems to have full-form “official” health region names, while the provincial and territory government agency names are common, more familar, short-hand names.
+Also, names appeared to have changed since they were recorded in Statscan data.

 Provinces may also add or remove health regions from time to time due to administrative changes or population changes etc. So either set may have health regions that the other doesn’t have.